-Refrigerant Piping - Install Indoor Expansion Valve
+STEP 2 - REFRIGERANT PIPING - Install Indoor Expansion Valve

 This outdoor unit is designed for use in systems that include an expansion valve metering device (purchased separately) at the indoor coil.
-See the Product Specifications for approved expansion valve kit match-ups and application information.
-The check expansion valve unit can be installed inside the cabinet.
+See the 7HP14F Product Specifications for approved expansion valve kit match-ups and application information.
+The check expansion valve unit must be installed inside the cabinet.
 In applications where an uncased coil is being installed in a field-provided plenum, install the check/expansion valve in a manner that will provide access for future field service of the expansion valve.
 Refer to below illustration for reference during installation of expansion valve unit.